 Condensed Tannins (CT) contents: Condensed tannins contents were determined on decoction, macerate and infusion as previously described with slight modifications [10].
 To 0.2 ml of extract are added 1.5 ml of a methanolic solution of vanillin (4%, m/v) and 0.75 ml of concentrated hydrochloric acid (HCl).
 The absorbance of the mixture is read at 500 nm with a UV-visible spectrophotometer (Spectro AL 800) after 15 min of incubation in the dark.
 Condensed tannins were determined from the calibration line established with catechin (0.00078125 to 0.1 mg/ml), and expressed in milligrams of catechin equivalent per gram of dry matter (mg CE/g DM).

-Hydrolyzable Tannins (HT) contents: This method is based on the formation of a violet-red coloring complex between tannins and iron trichloride (FeCl3) [11].
+Hydrolysable Tannins (HT) contents: This method is based on the formation of a violet-red coloring complex between tannins and iron trichloride (FeCl3) [11].
 0.01 g of extract is dissolved in 10 ml of ethanol (80%).
 3.5 ml of a FeCl3 solution (0.01 M in 0.001 M HCl) is added to 1 ml of the solution diluted to 1/10.
 The absorbance is read at 660 nm using a UV-visible spectrophotometer (Spectro AL 800).
 HT are deduced from a calibration curve established with gallic acid (0.1 to 0.00078125 mg/ml) and expressed in milligrams of gallic acid equivalent per gram of dry matter (mg GAE/g DM).

 Total Coumarins (CT) contents: This method is based on the solubility of free coumarin derivatives in polar organic solvents and the solubility of alkaline phenolates [12].
 From a methanolic solution of 2H-1-benzopyran-2-one (2H-BP at 100 μg/ml) diluted to 1/10th, 2.5 ml are taken to perform a scan from 190 to 600 nm to determine the maximum absorption wavelength.
 Subsequently, 5 mg of extract is dissolved in 10 ml of MeOH (80%), shaken and filtered.
 The absorbance of the extract is measured with a spectrophotometer (Spectro AL 800) at the maximum absorption wavelength of the reference.
 The TC contents were determined from the calibration line of 2H-BP (from 0.1 to 0.00078125mg/ml) under the same conditions and expressed in milligram equivalent 2H-BP per gram of dry matter (mg E2H-BP /g DM).